 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.”

-The three questions we see people struggle with and ask most:
+There are three questions people struggle with most:

 How do I…

 - “…set goals?”